w3f/Grants-Program/applications/decentralized-security-marketplace.md

 - Engineers - Community engineers: Developers, QA, Security experts. - People who apply for a bounty and do the audition work.
 - Judges - Top performing auditors chosen from the community with recorded credentials on the platform.
 Judges validate reports posted by Auditors to ensure fairness and transparency of the contest.

-The platform provides rewards lock and release (escrow) functionality to reward engineers submitting their audit reports.
+The protocol provides rewards lock and release (escrow) functionality to reward engineers submitting their audit reports.

 As mentioned, the system has three actors: Projects, Engineers, and Judges.